 Every now and then, we come across a particularly challenging banking topic, and understanding how to open a bank account in the Netherlands falls into that category.

-In fact, if you don’t speak Dutch, don’t have a BSN (a local tax ID), and you’re a non-resident… get ready to join the thousands of people that struggle to open accounts each year.
+In fact, if you don’t speak Dutch, don’t have a BSN (a local tax ID), and you’re a non-resident… get ready to join the thousands of people that struggle to open bank accounts here each year.

 Fortunately, you’ve landed on this article, and with a bit of guidance, you’re going to be just fine.
 Of course, if the Netherlands ends up not being the best banking option for you, you can also look into how to open a bank account in Poland, Spain, Denmark, or other parts of Europe.

-So, in this article, we’ll explore how to open a bank account in the Netherlands and the common mistakes foreigners and non-residents make.
-Along the way, we’ll splash in a bit of context to help you understand why it’s become so difficult to open a bank account in the Netherlands as a non-resident.
+So, in this article, we’ll explore the process of opening an international bank account in the Netherlands and the common mistakes non-resident individuals make.
+We’ll also share why it’s become so difficult to open a bank account in the Netherlands as a non-resident.

 Before diving in, don’t forget to download your free copy of our Non-Resident Banking Starter Guide.
-This free guide will give you a head start when opening accounts abroad in countries like the Netherlands.
+This free guide will give you a head start when opening bank accounts abroad in countries like the Netherlands.

 In fact, it’s no stretch of the imagination to say that Dutch people hate bankers.
 Seriously.
 The majority of the local population has massive trust issues with the Dutch banking sector.